Unit Price Calculator: Compare Grocery Prices & Bulk Deals

 - We show the price per unit for each product and clearly mark the 🏆 BEST VALUE option.

-- Regular supermarket packs vs bulk packs from Costco, Sam’s Club or BJ’s.
+This is perfect for comparing different pack sizes of the same brand, store brand vs national brand, or regular supermarket packs vs bulk packs from Costco, Sam's Club or BJ's.

 2. Single Unit Price — quick calculation for one product